Samsaria/SmarthomeGUI/README.md

 **Note²:** As MDL processes even hidden templates (and destroys them by doing this), you have to replace ```mdl-js-CLASS``` by ```mdl-js-CLASS(template)``` in your templates, so that MDL does not change them.
 See the example with ```mdl-js-switch(template)``` above.

+##Json Data

+#How to make Groups

+Now it is only neccessary to provide the informmation (id) of the specified devices in the groups(.json) file All data will be retrieved and  displayed in the groups page.
+If you want to define further groups just do it in the json file and provide in the {devices}-Object the device ids.
+Unfortunately they must be specified at the devices json.

+#TODO
+Store the checked or unchecked JSON states!!!!!